ryan-rozario/kinect-audio-video-interface/README.md

-# Kinect Interface for VLC and Spotify
+# Kinect Interface for VLC

 Application to pause and play a video playing on VLC through the VLC web interface or a song playing on Spotify through Spotify Web API using gestures on kinect for XBOX One.